Jeff-Russ/ror-guides/rails-database.md

 #### Ruby Console Tricks

-Some tools available in Ruby don't have much use in saved code but they can be pretty usesful in  a Ruby console like `irb` or something based on irb like `rails console`.
+Some tools available in Ruby don't have much use in saved code but they can be pretty useful in  a Ruby console like `irb` or something based on irb like `rails console`.
 If you want to see what class an object belongs to can run these and get an array of :symbols:

 	> object.class            # returns class name
 	> Classname.superclass    # shows superclass